Nabil-Y/nabil-y.com/content/blog/about.md

 The courses of Angela Yu, Maximilian Schwarzmüller, freeCodeCamp and the challenges of FrontendMentor have been a huge boost at the beginning of my coding journey so if you're interested in becoming a web developer, I'd recommend them to you in a heartbeat.

-Since starting my web developer career, I've invested less time in side projects but I still try to learn new things and improve my skills whenever I can.
+Since starting my web developer career, I've invested less time in side projects but I still try to learn whenever I can.

-With the V2 of this website, I want to share my experience as a developer and the lessons I'm learning along the way.
+For now, I want to share my experiences and discoveries as a fullstack developer.

-Also I'd like to make some time to work on bigger side projects and maybe contribute to open source.
+In the near future, I'd also like to make some time to work on bigger side projects and maybe contribute to open source.

-Thanks for visiting and I hope you find something useful for you here!
+Hope you find something useful for you here!

 ## Where to find me